Bachelor of Science in Education

 College of Education and Human Development

-The goal of the adolescent/young adult AYA program (formerly secondary education) in the School of Teaching and Learning, within the College of Education and Human Development at Bowling Green State University is to prepare graduates to teach grades 7-12, and to obtain an Adolescent/Young Adult teaching license in an area of specialization.
+The goal of the adolescence to young adult AYA program (formerly secondary education) in the School of Teaching and Learning, within the College of Education and Human Development at Bowling Green State University is to prepare graduates to teach grades 7-12, and to obtain an Adolescence to Young Adult teaching license in an area of specialization.
 The program provides students with a wide variety of experiences that will enable them to become effective teachers.
 Students in the program complete extensive coursework in specialization areas they plan to teach.

 Knowledge of the subject matter is only part of the AYA program.
 Emphasis is also placed on how to teach in today’s schools.
-Included in the curriculum are courses that lead to the development of human relations skills, innovative instructional methods, and methods for working with students in urban, suburban and rural school settings.
+Included in the curriculum are courses that lead to the development of human relations skills, innovative instructional methods, and field experiences working with students in urban, suburban and rural school settings.

-The primary career objective for majors is to obtain an Adolescent/Young Adult teaching license enabling them to teach a major subject in a middle, junior or senior high school.
-Science, mathematics and foreign languages are considered critical shortage areas.
+The primary career objective for majors is to obtain an Adolescence to Young Adult teaching license enabling them to teach a major subject in a middle, junior or senior high school.
+Science, mathematics and world languages are considered critical shortage areas.

 Many career opportunities are available in addition to teaching.
 Because secondary education majors have strong backgrounds in their particular subject area, they often qualify for non-teaching careers as well.
 For example, a mathematics major may seek a career in business.
 Each of the subject areas lends itself to various career opportunities.

 The development of management and human relations skills through professional education coursework also enhances credentials.
 Graduates are well prepared to pursue a variety of graduate programs both in and outside the field of education.

 BGSU education graduates have enjoyed tremendous success in the employment marketplace, not only in Ohio but also across the country.
 The quality of the education curriculum, professional year (methods and student teaching), and the expertise of the University’s Career Center Office have given education students a leading edge in the job market.